veganmosfet/Solar_Cybersecurity_Requirements/README.md

 ### Secure Debugging

 1. Any debugging interfaces (JTAG, UART...) shall be disabled.
 2. Re-enabling debugging interfaces shall only be implemented with signed tokens.
-This shall involve a device individual parameter with enough entropy, so that the tokens can't be used for all devices.
+This token shall include a device individual parameter with enough entropy, so that secure debugging tokens can't be used for all devices.

 ### Safety Pure HW Protection Mechanisms

-In case of firmware compromisation, following pure HW circuits shall be implemented:
+In case of firmware compromisation, following pure hardware circuits shall be implemented:
 1. Short circuit protection at the solar **and** grid side
 2. Over-heating protection

 ## Cloud & APIs

-### Secure Communication
+### APIs Secure Communication

 1. APIs shall only be accessible via TLS >= 1.2.

-### Authentication & Session Tokens (owner's side)
+### Owner Side Authentication & Session Tokens

 1. User authentication on the cloud platform shall be based on Multi-Factor-Authentication.
 2. Password minimum entropy shall be enforced.
 3. Session tokens shall have enough entropy.
 Json Web Tokens may be used.
-4. Session tokens shall be invalidated after a predefined timeout.
+4. Session tokens shall be invalidated after a predefined time.
 5. Session tokens shall be invalidated as soon as a user logs off.

-### Authentication (device's side)
+### Device Side Authentication

 1. Device authentiation shall be based on mTLS (see section Gateway & Inverter > Secure Communication).

-### API Authorizations (owner's side)
+### Owner Side API Authorizations

 1. **ALL** APIs shall enforce authorization with a valid session token.
 2. It shall be ensured, that users can only access resources they are allowed to.
 > [!NOTE]
 > This requirement is not testable.

-### Cloud Authorizations (device side)
+### Device Side Cloud Authorizations

-1. It must be ensured that devices can only access resources for which they are allowed to.
+1. It must be ensured that devices can only access resources which they are allowed to.
-2. Access policies shall be implemented on the cloud side (e.g. MQTT Broker).
+2. Access policies shall be implemented on the cloud side (e.g. inside the MQTT Broker).

 ### Remote Control & Remote Maintenance Security